AI Tools

 Best AI editor experience, but agent use is the cost driver.

 Cursor's usage docs explain what those tiers mean.
-Pro includes $20 of API agent usage plus bonus usage.
-Pro+ includes $70.
-Ultra includes $400.
+Pro includes about $20 of agent usage, Pro+ includes roughly three times that, and Ultra includes about $400.
 Cursor says different models have different API costs, so model choice affects output tokens and how fast included usage is consumed.

 The same docs give a useful planning range: daily Tab users usually stay within $20, limited Agent users often stay within included Pro usage, daily Agent users typically land around $60-$100/month, and power users using multiple agents or automation are often $200+/month.